Traveling with your family is one of the best ways to bond with your kids. Seeing new places and creating shared memories are priceless.

 That means each person can bring one small bag that fits under the seat in front of them.

 Tip: How big are personal items?
-Frontier states that personal items must be no larger than 14″ tall x 8″ wide x 18″ long.
+Frontier Airlines personal items must be no larger than 14″ tall x 8″ wide x 18″ long.

 So, how do you fit all your stuff into one small personal item?

 Tip: Flight attendants on Frontier will give you water if you ask, but do the planet a favor and bring (empty) reusable water bottles.
-You can fill them at the airport abefore board, but after you pass thrtough TSA.
+You can fill them at the airport before boarding, but after you pass through TSA.

 Frontier planes are very nice.
 But they’re not luxury.
-Which is why your entire family is flying to Florida for under $400!
-This being said, you’re not going to find outlets or seatback entertainment.
-So download whatever you need from Netflix and Disney+, make sure your batteries are charged and don’t forget your headphones!
+This is why your entire family is flying to Florida for under $400!
+This being said, as with most low-cost airlines, you’re not going to find outlets or seatback entertainment.
+So download whatever you need from Netflix and Disney+, make sure your batteries are charged, and don’t forget your headphones!

 Tip: Frontier will try to get you to buy your seats at check-in.
-Just click “skip” and you’ll have them assigned for free.
+Just click “skip” and you’ll have your seats assigned for free.
 We always opt to have our seats assigned, and our family has never been separated!

 So, there you have it.
 If you keep these tips in mind when booking your flights on Frontier Airlines, you’ll be able to save money and have a smooth booking experience.
-Frontier has crazy cheap deals, but your savings can dry up after all the (avoidable!) extra fees.
+Frontier has crazy deals, and your family really luck out with some cheap tickets.
+But your savings can dry up after all the (avoidable!) extra fees.

-If you follow these tips, you can use the money you save towards exploring even more new places with your family.
+If you follow these tips and money-saving hacks, you can use the money you save towards exploring even more new places with your family.
 So, what are you waiting for?